 - Teach Others (Especially Your Kids)

 Now, I’m not sure these steps need to be followed sequentially.
 I suppose it couldn’t hurt to pay off your high-interest debt before you become a generous giver.

 Either way, these are not hard and fast rules.
-They are concepts that I learned from over 100 self-made millionaires, personal finance experts and financially independent couples who are killing it for their
+They are concepts that I learned from over 100 self-made millionaires, personal finance experts and financially independent couples who are killing it for their families.

 I’m using these steps.
 It’s working for our family and life is great right now.
 And I’m thrilled about our family’s future.